Chorley All Saints' Church Of England Primary School And Nursery Unit

 children's stories." everyone listens."

-" I like playing the games." " I like learning new things
+" I like playing the games." " I like learning new thing about everyone."

 Jigsaw Jaz.
 Jigsaw Jez.